 The impacts of Alternative 5 gear modifications on target species (monkfish and spiny dogfish) would likely be negligible to slight positive and would be negligible relative to Alternatives 1, 2, 3, and 4 (under any alternative ABCs should not be exceeded and current status should be maintained).
 In the monkfish fishery, low-profile gillnet gear in the NJ area is expected to result in negligible impacts to monkfish because prior research studies conducted using this experimental gear in this fishery in this area found there was no significant difference between monkfish catch in the control and experimental low-profile gillnet gear.
 The research studies also found no significant difference in dogfish catch, though dogfish landings were modest compared to monkfish and winter skate (the top two species landed).
 Additional information on these experimental low-profile gillnet gear is included in Alternative 2 rationale.
-It is expected that fishermen would adapt to the proposed overnight soak prohibitions to minimize loss of spiny dogfish catch, possibly by changing the areas they fish.
-Sub-alternatives 5A and 5B would exempt a subset of the dogfish fishery using 5.25" mesh or less from overnight soak prohibitions.
+It is expected that fishermen would adapt to the proposed overnight soak prohibitions to minimize loss of spiny dogfish fishery using 5.25" mesh or less from overnight soak prohibitions.
 Given the DST results showing small overall effort changes coastwide, any potential reductions in monkfish or spiny dogfish catch would be unlikely to change their statuses.